The AMP Power Content Label

 or the California Energy Commission website.

-The Power Content Label is an annual report that shows where your electricity was generated during the calendar year and how it compares to the State of California’s power mix.
-AMP’s power mix meets California’s requirements for clean power.
+The Power Content Label (PCL) is an annual report that shows where your electricity was generated during the calendar year and how it compares to the state of California’s power mix.
+AMP is currently on track to be carbon neutral in 2020.
+Its power mix easily exceeds California’s requirements for clean power.